 Scholarship in the Writing Fellows Program

-Cadets in the Writing Fellows Program don’t just lead MWC workshops and appointments for their peers.
+Cadets in the Writing Fellows Program don’t just lead Mounger Writing Center (MWC) workshops and appointments for their peers.
 They also gain access to unique opportunities for research and professional development that accelerate their own growth as scholars and communicators.
 That means things like:

 - Presenting original work at competitive scholarly conferences.
 In recent years, Fellows have participated in annual conferences sponsored by the International Writing Centers Association, National Conference on Peer Tutoring in Writing, Northeast Writing Centers Association, University of Connecticut, and others.